 Maintenance, both technically and in terms of content, becomes more challenging with 100 screens instead of 1.
 However, the investment does not have to be more expensive.
 If we look at the prices per inch of screen today, it can even be cheaper in the end.
 Also, in terms of service and maintenance as it is easier to replace individual, smaller units than a large one.

 The digital communication channels of the future are thus more and more, but also less and less than before.
-And at the center is again LED as technology.
-But for the LED of the future, the small screen, it also requires significantly smarter digital signage software and not least smarter creators.
-For the future has no fixed formats.
+At the center is again LED technology.
+But for the LED of the future, the small screen also requires significantly smarter digital signage software and not least smarter creators.
+The future has no fixed formats.